-Yearbook addressed to historians (particularly economic historians), economist, sociologist and social scientists who are interested in economic life in social and cultural context, both from theoretical and empirical point of view.
+Studia Historiae Oeconomicae (SHO) is a refereed journal published two times a year.
+The journal is addressed to historians (particularly economic historians), economists, sociologists and social scientists who are interested in economic life in social and cultural contexts, both from theoretical and empirical points of view.

-The first issue appeared in 1967 and the founder were prof. Czesław Łuczak and prof. Jerzy Topolski.
-The general objective was to share research results of polish scholars in the field of economic and social history to international readers.
+The first issue appeared in 1967 and the founder were Prof. Czesław Łuczak and Prof. Jerzy Topolski.
+In the beginning, the journal was to share research results of Polish scholars in the field of economic and social history with international readers.

 SHO is published in English.

 The journal is published both in print and online.

 No publication fee.

 Arianta; Baidu Scholar; BazEkon; Biblioteka Nauki; Cabell's Directory; Celdes; CNKI Scholar (China National Knowledge Infrastructure); CNPIEC; DOAJ; CEEOL; CEJSH; EBSCO (relevant databases); EBSCO Discovery Service; EconBiz; ECONIS; EconPapers; ERIHPlus; Genamics JournalSeek; Google Scholar; IDEAS/RePEc; Index Copernicus International World of Journals; J-Gate; JournalTOCs; KESLI-NDSL (Korean National Discovery for Science Leaders); Most Wiedzy; Naviga (Softweco); PBN; Primo Central (ExLibris); ReadCube; Research Papers in Economics (RePEc); ResearchGate; Sherpa/RoMEO; Summon (Serials Solutions/ProQuest); TDNet; Ulrich's Periodicals Directory/ulrichsweb; WanFang Data; WorldCat.org; WorldCat (OCLC) X-MOL

 ISSN (Online): 2353-7515